 Breast Augmentation With Fat Transfer (Fat Grafting)

 Dr. Jennifer Walden now offers fat grafting to augment the breasts in Austin, Texas.
 Micro-fat grafting is an implant-free fat transfer breast augmentation technique developed by Dr. Roger Khouri of Miami, Florida.
 Dr. Khouri is a world-renowned expert in this technique whom Dr. Walden has learned from in the operating room.
-This outpatient technique is minimally invasive and has the wonderful additional benefit of liposuction.
-With the autologous fat transfer procedure, the patient prepares for the procedure by wearing an external expander called BRAVA while she sleeps for a few weeks.
-This soft gel-like brassiere gently suctions the breast area in order to create an adequately expanded matrix for the fat injections.
+This outpatient technique is minimally invasive and has the wonderful additional benefit of liposuction of other areas of the body.

 What Is Fat Transfer?